perez987/OpenCore-and-UEFI-Secure-Boot/README.md

 - kek.auth >> KEK (Key Exchange Keys)
 - pk.auth >> PK (Platform key).

-This can be done in 2 ways: configuration menu of the motherboard or specialized tool KeyTool.
+This can be done in 2 ways: BIOS setting menu or specialized tool KeyTool.

 ### BIOS

-In the Secure Boot section there are usually options to restore the default factory keys or to edit variables separately.
+In the Secure Boot section there are usually options to restore default factory keys or to edit variables separately.
 On my motherboard (Z390 Aorus Elite) this menu is in Boot >> Secure Boot tab >> Key Management.

 ![Key Management](img/Key-Management.jpeg?raw=true)

-If you have modified the keystores before (if it is not the first time it's done) it is highly recommended, to avoid errors, restore default factory keys before adding / editing the new ones >> Restore Factory keys >> Install factory defaults >> Yes.
+If you have modified the keystores before (if it is not the first time) it is highly recommended, to avoid errors, restore default factory keys before adding / editing the new ones >> Restore Factory keys >> Install factory defaults >> Yes.

 ![Restory Factory Keys.jpeg](img/Restory-Factory-Keys.jpeg?raw=true)